Using php-syslog-ng with rsyslog¶

 Written by Rainer Gerhards (2005-08-04)

 Note: it has been reported that this guide is somewhat outdated.
-Please use with care.
-Also, please note that rsyslog's "native" web frontend is phpLogCon, which provides best integration and a lot of extra functionality.
+Most importantly, this guide is for the original php-syslog-ng and cannot be used for it successor logzilla.
+Please use the guide with care.
+Also, please note that rsyslog’s “native” web frontend is Adiscon LogAnalyzer, which provides best integration and a lot of extra functionality.

 In this paper, I describe how to use php-syslog-ng with rsyslogd.
 Php-syslog-ng is a popular web interface to syslog data.
 Its name stem from the fact that it usually picks up its data from a database created by syslog-ng and some helper scripts.
 However, there is nothing syslog-ng specific in the database.
 With rsyslogd’s high customizability, it is easy to write to a syslog-ng like schema.
 I will tell you how to do this, enabling you to use php-syslog-ng as a front-end for rsyslogd - or save the hassle with syslog-ng database configuration and simply go ahead and use rsyslogd instead.*

 The setup is pretty straightforward.
 Basically, php-syslog-ng’s interface to the syslogd is the database.
 We use the schema that php-syslog-ng expects and make rsyslogd write to it in its format.
 Because of this, php-syslog-ng does not even know there is no syslog-ng present.